 Cancer can be caused by a variety of factors and may develop over a number of years.
 Some risk factors can be controlled.
 Choosing the right health behaviors and preventing exposure to certain environmental risk factors can help prevent the development of cancer.
 For this reason, it is important to follow national trends data to monitor the reduction of these risk factors.
-This section focuses on national trends data from three major groups of risk factors: behavioral, environmental, and policy/regulatory factors.
+This section focuses on national trends data from four major groups of risk factors: behavioral, environmental, policy/regulatory, and genetic testing.

 Smoking, poor nutrition, and physical inactivity are just some of the human behaviors that have been linked to the development of many common cancers.
 This section describes trends in the following behaviors, which can influence the likelihood of getting cancer.

 Smoking causes at least 30 percent of all cancer deaths in the United States.
 Avoiding tobacco use is the single most important step Americans can take to reduce the cancer burden in this country.